 What to eat instead: Try making your own frozen desserts, using these recipes.

-Smoothies are definitely having a moment right now, and can certainly be a healthy option, so long as you consider them part of a meal rather than a drink (they have calories, of course, unlike coffee, tea or water) and choose the right kind.
-But commercial ones are usually packed full of sugar or high in calories thanks to highly concentrated fruit juice–some even contain more sugar than fizzy drinks!
+Smoothies are definitely having a moment right now, and can certainly be a healthy option, so long as you consider them part of a meal rather than a drink.
+They do have plenty of calories, of course, unlike coffee, tea or water!
+However, commercial ones are usually packed full of sugar or high in calories thanks to highly concentrated fruit juice.
+In fact, some can even contain more sugar than fizzy drinks!

 What to eat instead:If you’re getting one in a restaurant, ask whether they’re using concentrated fruit juice.
 Many do.
-As for anything pre-made in a bottle, well–better just to make your own.
-Try these recipes–it’s easy to make a healthy smoothie!
+As for anything premade in a bottle, well…it’s better just to make your own.
+Try these recipes.
+It’s easy to make a healthy smoothie!

 6. All Kinds of Bread